 The 50 percent bonus depreciation has been extended through 2019.
 Businesses are able to depreciate 50 percent of the cost of equipment acquired and placed in service during 2015, 2016, and 2017.
 However, the bonus depreciation is reduced to 40 percent in 2018 and 30 percent in 2019.

 Extended through 2019, the Work Opportunity Tax Credit has been modified and enhanced for employers who hire long-term unemployed individuals (unemployed for 27 weeks or more) and is generally equal to 40 percent of the first $6,000 of wages paid to a new hire.

 Starting in 2017, businesses with less than $50 million in gross receipts are able to use this credit to offset alternative minimum tax.
 Certain start-up businesses that might not have any income tax liability will be able to offset payroll taxes with the credit as well.

 Employee Health Insurance Expenses

 For taxable years beginning in 2017, the dollar amount is $26,200.
 This amount is used for limiting the small employer health insurance credit and for determining who is an eligible small employer for purposes of the credit.

 Employer-provided Transportation Fringe Benefits

-If you provide transportation fringe benefits to your employees, in 2016 the maximum monthly limitation for transportation in a commuter highway vehicle as well as any transit pass is $255 and the monthly limitation for qualified parking is $255 (up $5 from 2015).
+If you provide transportation fringe benefits to your employees, in 2017 the maximum monthly limitation for transportation in a commuter highway vehicle as well as any transit pass is $255 and the monthly limitation for qualified parking is $255.
 Parity for employer-provided mass transit and parking benefits was made permanent by PATH.